-- · MicroSD cards or USB flash drives must be formatted as FAT12, FAT16 or FAT32 file systems and not exFAT or NTFS. - SD and SDHC type microSD cards of 32 GB capacity and smaller are sold containing FAT12, FAT16 or FAT32.
-They can be used without a problem, unless they are subsequently re-formatted to a different file system.
+Supported file systems for MicroSD cards or USB flash drives are FAT (12, 16, 32), ext3, ext4 and exFAT (requires firmware v2.80 or higher). • SD and SDHC type microSD cards of 32 GB capacity and smaller are sold containing FAT12, FAT16 or FAT32.
+They can be used without a problem, unless they are subsequently re-formatted to an unsupported file system.